 Parks and Recreation Director Milian provided an update on the project and advised the Committee that he will keep this item on the agenda in order to keep the Committee Members up to date on the progress of the project.
-He also stated that they are working on the RFQ process with the construction portion of the project.
+He spoke regarding the permitting process and RFP process.
+He stated they will get the draft by Friday.
+He spoke regarding the LEED certification meeting he attended.
+He stated that mid-February is the time frame they are looking at in putting out the RFP.